 Off-grid: A power system with no connection to the grid, such as a generator or a solar power system.

 Hybrid Inverter: combines aspects of a charge controller, inverter, and battery charger.
-Allows for alternate energy production, such as a generator, to be part of your solar system.
+Allows for alternate energy production, such as a generator, to easily be part of your solar system.

 Kilowatt: measurement of power that is equal to 1000 watts of power.